fdifrison/intergalacticGuidesForCoders/README.md

-# PyFry Python Projects Repository
+# PyFry Repository

-Collection of relevant projects and reusable code.
+Collection of manuals, relevant projects and reusable code.

+## Python
+Udemy course from Fred Batipste.

-## Project list
+## Javascript
+Udemy Course from Schmedtmann

+## Html and Css
+Udemy Course from Schmedtmann

-## `py_deep_dive`
+## Frameworks

-* Fred Batipste Amazing Python Courses.
-Working on my personal Python Bible
+### Docker and Kubernetes
+Udemy Course from Bret Fisher